World Bicycle Relief: Background

 Studies done in Africa (Uganda and Tanzania) and Sri Lanka on hundreds of households have shown that a bicycle can increase the income for families by as much as 35%.
 Transport, if analyzed for the cost-benefit analysis for rural poverty alleviation, has given one of the best returns in this regard.
 For example, road investments in India were a staggering 3-10 times more effective than almost all other investments and subsidies in rural economies in the 1990s.
 What a road does at a macro level to increase transport, the bicycle supports at the micro level.
 The bicycle, in that sense, can be one of the best means to eradicate poverty in developing nations.

 World Bicycle Relief was founded in 2005 by SRAM co-founder and Executive Vice President F.K.
-Day following the December 2004 Indian Ocean tsunami.
-Day and his wife, documentary photographer Leah Missbach Day, travelled to Sri Lanka to witness local relief efforts.
+Day and his wife documentary photographer Leah Missbach Day following the December 2004 Indian Ocean tsunami.
+Day and his wife, travelled to Sri Lanka to witness local relief efforts.
 In discussions with aid groups on the ground, they realized the potential value a bicycle distribution program could provide, and thus created World Bicycle Relief.
 World Bicycle Relief then partnered with World Vision and a local manufacturer to produce and distribute bicycles specially designed to fit the needs and terrain of the recipients, a format that they would later use with other projects.

 World Bicycle Relief has fundraising entities in the United States, Canada, Germany, United Kingdom, Switzerland and Australia.

 Key features

-Specially-Designed Bicycles
+Specially-designed bicycles

 World Bicycle Relief designs bicycles specific to the environment in which they will be distributed.
 The WBR bicycle is branded as the Buffalo Bicycle given its strength and durability.
 The WBR Buffalo has a coaster brake for safety and durability, and weighs 50 lb, including a rear rack and fenders.
 It can carry a cargo of 100 kg.
 The frame and fork are built from over-sized, 16-gauge steel, and the wheels have 32 and 40 13-gauge spokes, front and rear respectively, with 18-gauge steel rims.
 The bicycles are assembled in three WBR facilities in Africa—one in Harare, Zimbabwe, one in Lusaka, Zambia, and one in Kisumu, Kenya—to lower costs, be close to the end-user, and to ensure local parts compatibility.